 The Medical College Admission Test, or MCAT, is administered by the Association of American Medical Colleges and is considered the standard entrance exam for medical school.
 The MCAT is a computer based standardized test designed to assess your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
 The question types are intended to reflect the kind of thinking you’ll do and the skills you need to succeed in medical school programs.
 Visit the AAMC website to learn more about the MCAT and how to register.

 This FREE online video workshop created by the Learning Center is designed to help you become familiar with the structure of the test, types of questions you will encounter, material tested, useful strategies for studying, and what to expect the day of the test.
 Click on the image below to start watching now.

 There are several online resources that provide free preparation resources and tools for the MCAT.
 Some of these also have additional resources you can pay for, but this is not always necessary.

-- Quizlet.com is a free online resources that comes with ready-made flashcards and quizzes made by other students.
+Quizlet.com is a free online resource that comes with ready-made flashcards and quizzes made by other students.
 You can search for the term MCAT to find flashcards and quizzes based on MCAT concepts.
 You can also create your own flashcards.

-If you are looking for information on paid test prep services, you can find reivews, service details, and course descriptions for MCAT prep courses at Reviews.com.
+If you are looking for information on paid test prep services, you can find reviews, service details, and course descriptions for MCAT prep courses at Reviews.com.